Best storage practices for old photos.

 A picture might be worth a thousand words, but a few key details can make it priceless.
 Future generations will want to know who is in the photos, where they were taken, and when.
 Gently write on the back of each photo with a photo-safe pencil or pen—avoid ballpoint pens or markers that can bleed through or indent the image.
 Include names, approximate dates, and the location or occasion.
 Adding this context turns a simple photograph into a cherished family artifact, full of stories waiting to be told.

-Make Your Photos Easy to Find
+How to Make Any Photo Easy to Find

 After all your hard work sorting and labeling, the final step is to make your collection accessible.
 Use acid-free dividers to separate different years or events within your storage boxes.
 You can label the outside of each box with a general description of what’s inside, like “Childhood Photos: 1985-1995” or “Family Reunions.”
 For larger collections, you might even create a simple inventory list.
 This way, when you want to find a specific memory or send a batch for a photo transfer service, you’ll know exactly where to look without having to search through every single box.